Circumcision - History and Recent Trends

 By the mid-1930s about half of male newborns in the USA were circumcised, and increased to about 90% in the 1950s and 1960s (after World War II when the Armed Forces demonstrated the health advantages [Culp & Patton, 1987; Patton, 1987b; Patton, 1987a; Stewart, 1987; Vermooten, 1987]).
 In the early 1970s promotion of infant bonding became popular, and ways of reducing discomfort in newborns were advocated, leading some middle-class families on the East and West coast of the USA to not get their boys circumcised.
 The folly of this became evident as research unfolded over the years, as will be discussed in this internet review, and the rate of circumcision then rose between 1988 and 2000 [Nelson et al., 2005; Schoen, 2005a].

 The British Royal family has a tradition of circumcision, there being no doubt whatsoever that Prince Charles was circumcised by Dr Jacob Snowman, who was also a Jewish mohel (ritual circumciser).
 Circumcision was a common practice among the British middle and wealthy classes from the 1890s to at least the 1940s.
 Research showing protection against syphilis, penile cancer and the improvement in hygiene led to it becoming a widely recommended for hygienic and health reasons.
 Not surprisingly, the British Royal family followed this “new” fashion.
 The medical wisdom of the day tends to support the probability that Royals from George V through to Prince Charles and his brothers were circumcised.
 As for the sons of Dianna and Charles, Palace insiders attest to Princes William and Harry being circumcised, whereas some others claim that because Dianna was opposed they did not receive a circumcision.
 There is no hard evidence either way.
 Nevertheless, many a young lady will know from first hand experience the answer to this question.
 As far as the circumcision custom of the British royals are concerned, a biography of the young princes by the very well informed Ms Ingrid Seward (http://books.google.hu/books?id=XBSnAgAAQBAJ&hl=hu&source=gbs_%20similarbooks) confirms (p 33) that the boys were indeed circumcised at birth.
 Given the fact the Duchess of Cambridge's father's side is a well-to-do upper middle class of several generations of solicitors (http://en.wikipedia.org/wiki/Family_of_Catherine,_Duchess_of_Cambri_dge), with an upwardly mobile and very ambitious mother, it is very probable that both Michael Middleton, the father of Kate, and James Middleton, her brother, are both circumcised.
-As for the young Prince George, while some suspect that he is circumcised, there is no certainty as yet.
+As for the young Prince George and Prince Louis, while some suspect that they were circumcised, there is no certainty as yet.
 The newly granted Middleton family arms depicts 3 acorns: http://en.wikipedia.org/wiki/Family_of_Catherine,_Duchess_of_Cambridge#Arms ...
 Is there a message in this?

 In the United Kingdom, most consider that a trend not to circumcise started in 1948 when Britain adopted a nationalized healthcare system and removed procedures in which it considered cost exceeded benefit.
 But unpublished data by Waskett & Morris suggests rates had started to fall in the 1930s.
 Circumcision also dropped rapidly across Europe after a (misguided) paper by Gairdner in 1949 [Gairdner, 1949].